Dessercom

 The Result: An Improved Employee Experience

-Recognition is very strong and present at Dessercom through internal tools, such as the internal portal, which allows us to communicate success stories, service anniversaries, and any action that improves the employee experience.
+Recognition is now deeply embedded at Dessercom through multiple channels.
+The internal portal highlights success stories, service anniversaries, and initiatives that strengthen the employee experience.

 WANT TO HELP YOUR MANAGERS INTEGRATE NON-MONETARY RECOGNITION INTO THEIR DAILY WORK?